Rumpunzel/rpg-thingy/rules/conditions-and-resting.md

 ## Buying

-You may buy assets in settlements by testing Resources.
+You may buy assets in settlements by testing Means.
 Choose a quality rating for the asset you would like to buy.
 Not all quality rating may be available everywhere, often quality rating above a town's [Supply Rating](gm-tools/settlements#supply-ratings) cannot be found.

 If you succeed, you gain the asset with the chosen quality rating.
 Otherwise, if you achieved at least **1** effort, you gain an asset with rating **1.**